Skip to main content

 Industry Best Practice

-Recertification or access reviews are assessed periodically if access privileges are still needed to complete a task and a minimum recommendation is required to verify and validate access.
-The recommended intervals in Table 4 for sponsor and custodian acknowledgment should be considered a minimum acceptable standard.
-Agencies may adjust the recertification frequency, but should meet or exceed the recommended intervals.
+Agencies may adjust recertification frequency, but should meet or exceed the recommended intervals.
 When certifying human access to IT platforms, specific systems and applications may impact the frequency of necessary certifications.
-Agencies should assess the platforms that digital workers have access to and use this to help evaluate certification frequency.
+Agencies should assess the platforms that digital workers access and use this knowledge to help evaluate certification frequency.

 Key Point